Scalingo/documentation/_posts/databases/2000-01-01-scalingo-mongodb-addon.md

 ## Remote access your database

 If you need to access your database from other places than your app please follow the [Access your database]({% post_url databases/2015-06-24-access-database %}) guide.

-### Using TLS
+### Force TLS connections

 MongoDB [support
 TLS](https://docs.mongodb.com/manual/core/security-transport-encryption/) to